Lausanne Collegiate School: Campus

-International Outdoor Discovery Center

 When planning to replace an existing playground for its lower school students (pre-kindergarten through fourth grade) in the campus' front, Lausanne desired not only a globally themed installation, but also an enhancement to the school's curb appeal.
-Lausanne contracted with Landscape Structures after that company best-translated Lausanne's themes into a real-world proposal.
-The final design was partly the contribution of the Lausanne graduating-class of 2024.
+Lausanne contracted with Landscape Structures and the final design was partly the contribution of the Lausanne graduating-class of 2024.
 Groundbreaking happened in early summer 2015, and was finished by that August.
 Featuring replicas of Big Ben, the Eiffel Tower, and the Taj Mahal, the International Outdoor Discovery Center (IODC) has 14 different structures representing international locales laid out on a surface designed after a Rand McNally world map.
-Lausanne told the Memphis Business Journal that "the playground structures provide 61 individual play events with 95 themed custom elements, 70 of which are unique to the site at Lausanne".

-Director of operations at Lausanne, Stewart Crais, praised the IODC after its opening, expecting the space to last at least 20 years.
 The playground replaced by the IODC was reinstalled at Promise Academy.